 Malhari Martand Bhairav is a form of Lord Shiva worshipped in

 Maharashtra and parts of Karnataka and Andhra Pradesh.
 Khandoba – Malhari Martand Bhairav Rathotsava and Festival is held at near Pune for six days starting from Kartik Amavasi as per traditional Marathi calendar.
-In 2013, Malhari Martand Bhairav Rathotsav and festival begins on December 3 and ends on Chamba Shasti day on December 8.
+In 2014, Malhari Martand Bhairav Rathotsav and festival begins on November 23and ends on Chamba Shasti day on November 27.
 Jejuri Temple

 Legend has it that Khandoba had fought the demons Malla and Mani for six days starting from Kartik Amavasi.
 The festival celebrates the victory of Khandoba over the demons – victory of good over evil.
 Mhalsa and Banai are his consorts.

 Khandoba is known by numerous names - Khanderao, Khanderaya, Malhari Martand and Mallu Khan in

 Maharashtra.
 He is known as Mallana in Andhra Pradesh and Mailara in Karnataka.

 Malhari Martand is a very popular family deity in

 Maharashtra.
 He is worshipped by all class of people and is the patron deity of warriors, farmers, herders, hunters and gathers and tribals.

 The stories of Khandoba are mentioned in the text Malhari Mahatmya.